-- 2.30 The recent economic downturn has not had a significant impact on Adur's economy.
-Although the number of jobs declined by approximately 400 during the recession, the district has since recovered and job numbers are back to pre-recession rates (approximately 22,000 jobs).14 - 2.31 This Local Plan seeks to facilitate and deliver long-term sustainable economic growth, working in conjunction with relevant partners.
-This will be vital in securing positive outcomes for local residents and the community in general, in terms of increasing the number and types of jobs available, reducing out-commuting, and encouraging investment back into the local economy.
+- 2.31 In commercial terms, Adur is primarily an industrial location (for industrial and warehouse floorspace) and does not currently have a particularly well developed office market, influenced partly by its proximity to Brighton which is an established office centre.
+Although the manufacturing sector in Adur has been performing relatively well, traditional manufacturing across the region has generally been in decline in recent years and this trend is set to continue.
+Therefore, it is important that a range of employment land and premises are provided in Adur to help strengthen the economy. - 2.32 This Local Plan seeks to facilitate and deliver long-term sustainable economic growth, working in conjunction with relevant partners.
+This will be vital in securing positive outcomes for local residents and the community in general, in terms of increasing the number and types of jobs available, reducing outcommuting, and encouraging investment back into the local economy.